Table of Contents

 1. Activity Restrictions

 The lease is an opportunity to express community standards and spell out consequences for violations.
 For example, a lease could present the policy regarding the number of overnight guests, when loud music is allowed, or the hosting of large events.
+This is especially important for real estate lawyers to ensure compliance with both local rental codes and state laws.
+Adverse possession Indiana laws may also come into play in cases where a tenant occupies the property without the landlord’s consent.

 1. Pet Policy

 Whether you allow pets, ban them altogether, or allow animals under certain conditions, the lease should describe what is acceptable and unacceptable.
+A well-structured lease agreement with a pet policy can protect both the landlord and tenant from future disputes.
+This clause can also be customized based on family law concerns, particularly for families with special needs.

 1. Clear Outcomes for Breach of Lease